carmine560/trading-peripheral/README.md

 ## Known Issue

   * The extraction of the order status assumes up to 100 orders for day trading on margin.
-These orders include paired orders (consisting of a position order and a repayment order) and canceled orders.
+These orders include sequentially paired orders (each consisting of a position order followed by its repayment order) and canceled orders.
     It does not support multiple web pages of the order status.

 ## License